Each spring, we eagerly await the moment our trees will sprout that first leaf–then another and another.

 Overall, it’s safe to say your tree roots do grow a bit during winter.
 But, from November to April, any root growth is a bonus.

-“Right now, there isn’t enough data or research to prove definitively when tree roots grow the fastest,” said Greg Mazur, a technical advisor at Davey with over 35 years of experience.
-“We do know that roots grow anytime the ground isn’t frozen–if they have the water, air and nutrients they need,” Mazur added.
+“Right now, there isn’t enough data or research to prove definitively when tree roots grow the fastest,” said a technical advisor at Davey with over 35 years of experience.
+“We do know that roots grow anytime the ground isn’t frozen–if they have the water, air and nutrients they need,” he added.

 Trees depend on us to provide essential nutrients, which are found in fertilizers.
 Once they have that, tree roots can keep on growing!
 Then, when the nutrients are depleted, growth slows or may even stop.

-At Davey, our experts exclusively use Arbor Green PRO® to keep trees nourished each year.
-60 percent of nitrogen from this fertilizer is available the first year, 30 percent the second year and 10 percent the third year.
+At Davey, our experts use Arbor Green PRO® and Arbor Green Xtra plus B (depending on the region) to keep trees nourished each year.
+The fertilizers are designed to slowly release nutrients uniformly over time, regardless of when they're applied.
 Our goal is to always make sure your tree has enough nutrients to keep on growing.